 In the beginning, a good exercise is to practice with some gentle, slow curves, on an un-congested road.
 Enter the bend just a bit under the speed limit and lean just a bit farther than you think you need to.
 Exaggerate it for effect.
 The bike will attempt to corner too sharp and cross over the line.
 Before it can though, keep your lean, and give it a bit more gas.
 The bike will want to level up and your line will straighten back out.

 The harder you twist the gas, the harder it will endeavor to stand up, and the wider it will want to run through the turn.
 At that point you have the option to ease off the gas and tighten your line, or lean more and corner harder.
 Should you find yourself entering a corner a tad too hot, roll the throttle back immediately and again increase your lean angle.
 NEVER panic and hit the anchors – things will go badly very fast if you do.
 The bike will stand up straight and you’ll probably abort the turn and run off the road.
 Learning how to feather the brakes while cornering is a technique that takes years of experience and isn’t recommended.

 When you’re in sync, cutting through lines totally in the zone, your head is steady, your emotions chilled and your body still.
 Exiting cleanly from one corner, you’re calmly eyeing the entry point on the next, maybe even the turn after that.
 But, don’t be in a hurry to go fast.
 Cornering well is as much an art as it is a science.
 Slow-and-steady-Eddie is the only rational way to go.
-DNF’s are costly on many levels and result in nothing but pain – on the track or road.
+DNF’s are costly on many levels and result in nothing but black porn pain – on the track or road.